Multimodality as Supervision:

 Speed: ×0.25

+II.
 Quantitative Results

 We present quantitative comparison on semantic segmentation, object detection, and image captioning tasks.
 We use Scannet++, Replica, and ProcTHOR datasets.
 We find that TST-MM outperforms or is on par with all internet-based models, including self-supervised generalists trained on large-scale internet datasets or task specialist models.